PennockProjects/JAMStart/content/ops/AWSStaticSiteCodePipeline.md

 ### CNAME cert records
 In order to DNS validate your certificate you need to add one or two CNAME records to your hosted zone.
 Conveniently from the certificate request details you can automatically create the records.
 Choose the 'create CNAME records' button.

-:stop_sign: Important - DNS validatation *requires* these CNAME records to be created.
+:stop_sign: Important - DNS validation *requires* these CNAME records to be created.

 Wait until it the certificate is issued.